ashshiva/MessageManager/README.md

 # MessageManager

 ## About this project
 MessageManager is an application that manages messages and provides details about them.
 More specifically it tells you if a message is a palindrome or not, in addition to when the message was created and/or updated.
 The application provides REST API endpoints to create, update, retrieve, delete a message and list all available messages.
+The messages have to be unique, which is checked before saving or updating them.

 This application is implemented in Java as a Spring Boot application.